Current Clinical Research

 Call out blue tall

-CRISPR Therapeutics’ gene-editing approach is still being investigated in clinical trials, and its safety and efficacy have not been established.
+CRISPR Therapeutics’ gene-editing approach in oncology is still being investigated in clinical trials, and its safety and efficacy have not been established.
 It is not approved for use in patients in the United States or in any other countries.

 What are Clinical Trials?